 If children are born during such circumstances that would allow for an annulment, child support must be factored into the separation along with custody and parenting time.
 During an annulment, either party may be entitled to receive spousal support.

-To speak with an experienced divorce and annulment attorney today, please contact the Hillsboro, Oregon family, divorce, and spousal support attorneys at Kroll & Johnson, PC by calling (971) 205-3266 to schedule a consultation.
+To speak with an experienced divorce and annulment attorney today, please contact the Hillsboro, Oregon family, divorce, and spousal support attorneys at Johnson Law, P.C. by calling (971) 205-3266 to schedule a consultation.